-Let's go ahead and see what types of journals exist and how you can benefit from keeping each of them, The Blank Notebook Journal.
-A thank you journal is one of my favorite types of journals to go.
-Writing in a gratitude journal not only helps you be happier with what you already have, but it also helps you to want for less. record 3 things you're grateful for each day, what made you happy, what made you smile, or how you've shown your appreciation for others.
+Let's take a look at the different types of journals that exist and how you can benefit from keeping each of them.
+A thank you journal is one of my favorite types of journals to have.
+Writing in a gratitude journal not only helps you be happier with what you already have, but it also helps you to want for less.
+It's a great idea to record three things you're grateful for each day, what made you happy, what made you smile, or how you've shown your appreciation for others.